-Used to define a sequence of keys (which are commonly going to be used together during a session) and assign the sequence to a single keystroke.
+Used to define a sequence of keys (which are commonly going to be used together) and assign the sequence to a single keystroke.
 Two presses of DEFINE MACRO are needed to define a key sequence; the required keys (which may not include DEFINE MACRO or CALL MACRO) should be pressed between the two presses of DEFINE MACRO.
 N.B. the keys are obeyed when defining the macro.
 The sequence may contain up to 64 keys.
 Any previously defined macro is forgotten.
-The defined macro sequence may be invoked using the CALL MACRO key.
+The defined macro sequence may be invoked using the CALL MACRO key, or may be saved in a fold by using SAVE MACRO.